cytoscape/cy-community-detection/README.md

 The above command will create a jar file under **target/** named **cy-community-detection-\<VERSION\>.jar** that can be installed into [Cytoscape][cytoscape]

+Open Cytoscape and follow instructions [here][directappinstall] to install the jar just built.

 COPYRIGHT AND LICENSE
 ========================